bdelanghe/amz_sp_api/lib/easy-ship-model/README.md

 api_instance = AmzSpApi::EasyShipModel::EasyShipApi.new
 opts = {
-  body: AmzSpApi::EasyShipModel::UpdateScheduledPackagesRequest.new # UpdateScheduledPackagesRequest |
+  body: AmzSpApi::EasyShipModel::UpdateScheduledPackagesRequest.new # UpdateScheduledPackagesRequest | The request schema for the `updateScheduledPackages` operation.
 }

 begin